liamc1994/docs/docs/cc-AutoDJ FAQ.md

 title: "AutoDJ FAQ"

 ---

-[block:api-header]
-{
-  "type": "basic",
-  "title": "Where can I change my bitrate/stream title/format?"
+## Where can I change my bitrate/stream title/format?
-}
-[/block]
 You can change all those settings under Settings -> Mount Points -> (/stream) -> AutoDJ Settings

-[block:callout]
-{
-  "type": "warning",
-  "body": "A wrong sample rate can mess up your stream's quality.
-44100Hz is always suggested unless you run a really low bitrate."
+> A wrong sample rate can mess up your stream's quality.
+44100Hz is always suggested unless you run a really low bitrate.
-}
-[/block]

 [block:image]
 {
   "images": [